the-red-feather/thesis/P5/new-intro-notes.md

 This study
 ==========

-Goal: To contribute to our understanding of these new developments and their consequences.
-How: Explore the possibility of using a browser-based dataflow VPL as a geocomputation platform.
 More precisely: Design and develop a proof of concept application which attempts to adhere to the three aforementioned principles for a browser- and cloud-ready geocomputation pipeline mentioned above.
 Then, perform a series of tests and assessments to judge to what extend the implementation adheres to these principles.